ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

  * Locate an SSH key: Look for a file called `id_rsa.pub`.
 It might be in an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 The content of the file typically starts with `ssh-rsa` and ends with your user ID.

 * Generate an SSH key: If you don't have a public SSH key or if you forgot the password of an SSH key, generate a new one by running the `ssh-keygen` command and following the prompts.
 For example, you can generate an SSH key on your Linux or Mac system by running the command `ssh-keygen -t rsa -C "user_ID"`.
 You can press Enter to accept the default location for the file.
 The command generates two files.
 The generated public key is in the `<your key>.pub` file.
+For Windows systems, you can use [PuTTYgen](https://www.ssh.com/ssh/putty/windows/puttygen){: external} to generate an SSH key.

+  If you are using OpenSSH version 7.8 or higher and plan to to access a Windows instance, use the following command to generate the key in PEM format. `$ssh-keygen -m PEM -t rsa -f "user_ID"`
+  {:important}

 When you copy an SSH key from a terminal to add the key to your VPC, sometimes extra line breaks are introduced which cause a parsing error.
 To avoid this issue, first paste your SSH key into a text editor and remove any extra line breaks.
 Then, copy the SSH key from text editor and paste it into the VPC UI, CLI, or API.
 {:tip}